Jethet/wiki-hh/Markdown.md

 ```

 **Syntax highlighting for code:**
 You can add an optional language identifier to enable syntax highlighting in your fenced code block.
-Example:
+Add the language after the first three backticks (``` javascript):

 ``` javascript
 const myLogger = (req, res, next) => {